Nieborów Palace: History

 Fortunately, Zygmunt gave over the estate to his nephew Michael Piotr Radziwill in 1879, before fleeing to France.
 Prince Michael has proven to be a good landlord – he has restored Nieborów estate to its former glory, and also bought back the Arkadia.
 Michael Piotr Radziwill died in 1903 without an heir.
 The estate was given over to this distant cousin Janusz Radziwill.
 In 1922, he ordered to build a second floor, which was very skilfully integrated into the tall, baroque roof, without any interference with the building's silhouette.
 The interior has also been rebuilt by design of Romuald Gutt.

 Nieborów has become a meeting place for many eminences in the interwar period, as Janusz Radziwill was very active in politics.
-During the German occupancy of Poland in the World War II, Janusz was an active member of resistance and, as such, held captive by both Germans and NKVD (Russian People's Commissariat for Internal Affairs).
+During the German occupation of Poland in World War II, Janusz was an active member of resistance and, as such, held captive by both Germans and NKVD (Russian People's Commissariat for Internal Affairs).
 In that time, the estate was managed by Edmund Radziwill, Janusz's son, along with his wife, Izabela.
 Both Edmund and Izabela were members of AK (the Home Army, which was a Polish resistance movement).
+As the Red Army advanced in early 1945, ransacking and seizing the properties of the aristorcatic families, who were seen as the enemies of the working class, the museum's director, Stanisław Lorentz, put up a sign informing that Nieborow was a branch of the state-owned museum and no longer private property of the aristocracy, which saved Nieborow from looting and destruction.

 After the war, both the estate and the garden of Arkadia were taken over by the state and became subsidiaries of the National Museum in Warsaw; in 1945, the writer Mieczysław Smolarski was in charge.